In this article, we’re reviewing all iPhones in order from oldest to newest.

 If you aren’t sure which iPhone you should get, keep reading.
 We will help you choose by reviewing each model so you can compare all iPhone models.

 This device set new standards in the phone market and introduced the smartphone concept as we know it today.
-The iPhone was the debut of the “big-size” touchscreen, that years later became standard across every smartphone and also established design precedents.
+The iPhone was the debut of the “big-size” touchscreen, which years later became standard across every smartphone and also established design precedents.
 There had been smartphones available before the iPhone, but all of them with smaller LCDs and physical keyboards.

 It featured a 3.5-inch LCD display which may seem tiny by today’s standards but was immense considering the phones available in 2007.
 With a resolution of 480×320 and 163ppi (points per inch), it was incredibly sharp.

 It was available in 3 storage variants of 4GB, 8GB, and 16GB, which was almost “infinite” space for 2007.
-A 2-megapixel rear-camera was also included which made a great impact on the world of portable photography.
+A 2-megapixel rear camera was also included which made a great impact on the world of portable photography.

-Other specs included a 400 MHz S5L8900 CPU, 128MB of RAM, a 1400 mAh battery and also offered Bluetooth and Wi-Fi.
+Other specs included a 400 MHz S5L8900 CPU, 128MB of RAM, a 1400 mAh battery, and also offered Bluetooth and Wi-Fi.